millerk22/emc2-labs/EMC2-Labs-Fall/lab18.rst

       from the table at the top of the lab.
       Then the ``j``-th letter of the key is the ``m``-th letter of the alphabet.

-4. Decrypt the ciphertext using the key you found in part 5.
+4. Decrypt the ciphertext using the key you found.

 .. admonition:: Understanding the logic